This article covers the following:

-PPO allows PPO Administrators to limit users in terms of functionality by means of the User Groups and in terms of data by means of Filters.
+PPO allows Administrators to limit users in terms of functionality by means of the User Groups and in terms of data by means of User Group Filters.

 This article deals exclusively with the maintenance of User Group functionality.
-Please see the following knowledge base article for information on maintaining and limiting user access to data (Filters).
+Please see the following knowledge base article for information on maintaining and limiting user access to data (User Group Filters).

-For the PPO Administrator to be able to maintain user groups they have to have access to the Administration menu item and the User Groups icon.
+For the PPO Administrator to be able to maintain user groups they have to have access to the Administration Menu and the User Groups menu item in the list.

-Click on the User Groups icon to view a list of all the user groups that are already set up on PPO.
+Click on the User Groups list item to view a list of all the user groups that are already set up on PPO.

-To edit a user group, click on the user group from this list or to add a new user group, click on the Add User Group icon.
+To edit a user group, click on the user group from this list or to add a new user group, click on the Add button.

 Each user group can also have their own Life Cycle start up page.
 This allows for different user groups to follow their own processes, without having to start from a communal page or having access to the life cycles of other user groups.